-Section 30 of this bill provides that in a child custody proceeding, if a person is required to determine whether a child is an Indian child, the person is required to make a good faith effort to make such a determination by consulting with certain persons.
-Section 30 also establishes the circumstances in which a court or person has reason to know that a child is an Indian child and imposes certain requirements on a court concerning the procedure for verifying whether a child is an Indian child.
+Section 30 of this bill [requires a court to ask each party] provides that in a child custody proceeding, [at the commencement of the proceeding, whether the party knows or has reason to know that the] if a person is required to determine whether a child is an Indian child [-], the person is required to make a good faith effort to make such a determination by consulting with certain persons.
+Section 30 also establishes the circumstances in which a court or person has reason to know that a child is an Indian child and imposes certain requirements on a court [if there is reason to know that] concerning the procedure for verifying whether a child is an Indian child. [but the court does not have sufficient evidence to determine whether the child is an Indian child.]